Skip to content

 • Animated checkerboard: Moving checkerboard with variable square size

-• Color bars: SMPTE-style color bars (7 colors)
+• Color bars: SMPTE-style color bars (seven colors)

 • Useful for testing the encoding pipeline without hardware dependencies